Traveling to London for the First Time: Tips & Tricks for Your Visit

 • Lots of fine restaurants cost a fraction of the price if you go there for lunch rather than dinner.

 • Traditional afternoon tea experience is a must in London and it doesn’t have to cost a fortune.
-We had afternoon tea with kids at St. Ermin’s and loved it!
-Nowadays, there are many easily accessible and very affordable high tea experiences all over London (see here for some of the best options).
+We once had afternoon tea with kids at St. Ermin’s and loved it!
+There are many easily accessible and very affordable high tea experiences all over London (see here for some of the best options).

 READ ALSO: British Food to Try in the UK